animal-tree/Writing-stuff/Wisdom/Empathy-Introspection-and-Linguistics.md

 When I wrote this in my head it meant  “I’ll interpret you in the most positive way, given the (more) context that I have”

 But because of language trickery, it could be read as “Well, sorry bro for misjudging you but I can only go by what I know, ya know”

+—

+And then further that "(more)" could be interpreted as "I'm smarter than you, when the whole expression is meant like: [I'll be your mirror.](https://www.youtube.com/watch?v=KGZWb1SIiR4).